 The scourging (a 10-minute sequence) and crucifixion scenes in particular were overpoweringly graphic, bloody, torturous and vicious, and the film surely earned its R-rating.
 This was in spite of the fact that the flogging was only briefly mentioned in some of the Gospel accounts.
 Even Gibson admitted that the film was deliberately "shocking" and "extreme" in order to depict Jesus' enormous sacrifice.

 Even before it was released and viewed, religious leaders were indignant over its Catholic-tinged interpretation of the Bible, its use of extra-Biblical sources, and its poetic license.
 Jews protested the film as anti-Semitic - believing that the "obscene" film would blame Jews for the blood-thirsty death of Jesus.
 This idea was based on the line of dialogue in Matthew 27:25 attributed by Gibson to High Priest Caiphas (Mattia Sbragia): "His blood be upon us and upon our children!" which he stated after Pilate had washed his hands and said "I am innocent of this man's blood" - although Caiphas' line was not sub-titled like the rest of the film.

-The film went on to be one of the most successful R-rated films ever, with $370 million US box-office receipts (on a budget of $30 million), mostly due to its embracing by evangelical church groups.
-It became the highest-grossing independent film of all time.
+The film went on to be the most successful R-rated film ever, with $370 million US box-office receipts (on a budget of $30 million), mostly due to its embracing by evangelical church groups.
+It also became the highest-grossing independent film of all time (at the time).
 An unrated, re-edited re-release of the film (still R-rated), named The Passion Recut (2005), with Gibson's own edits (removal of about 5 minutes of graphic violence) was shown in theatres for a short time a year later.

 Brokeback Mountain (2005)